TheJefe/vim-prreview/README.md

 # vim-prreview

-This plugin allows you to review a list of pull requests across the repositories and labels that you are interested in.
+This plugin allows you to review a list of github pull requests across the repositories and labels that you are interested in.

 ## Configuration

 set the repositories that you would like to see pull requests listed for by putting this in your `vimrc` file

     let g:pr_review_github_repos = ['jkoenig311/vim-prreview','rails/rails']

+set up custom pull request filters

+    let g:pr_review_filter= {'state': 'open', 'labels': 'Needs QA', 'sort': 'updated', 'direction': 'asc'}

 For now, the github authentication credentials are coming from environment variables.
 You'll want to both of these set.